The Summit at Snoqualmie: History

 In 1933, the city of Seattle opened a city park called Municipal Park on the location which is now called Summit West.
 The city operated this area until 1937, when the townspeople decided Snoqualmie Pass was too far away to be run as a city park.
 Operations were turned over to Ski Lifts, Inc. co-owned by Jim Parker and Chauncey Griggs, who had been the concessionaire since 1937, the year they added rope tows to the park.
 Under the ownership of Ski Lifts, Inc. the area was renamed Snoqualmie Summit Ski Area because of its location at the top of the mountain pass.
 In 1942, Griggs and Parker sold Ski Lifts, Inc. to Rance Morris and Webb Moffett for $3,500.
 In 1955, the first double lift at what is now known as the Summit at Snoqualmie, Thunderbird, was installed.
 In 1963, 1966, and 1967, 3 new lifts were installed: Big Bill, 360, and Dodge Ridge, respectively.
 In 1969, the Beaver Lake rope tow was replaced with a double lift.
-In 1973, the last double chair at Snoqualmie Summit, Julie’s Chair, was installed.
+In 1973, the last double chair at Snoqualmie Summit, Julie's Chair, was installed.
 The first two triple lifts, installed in 1974 and 1975, were Wild Side and Easy Rider.
 The first quad was installed in 1987, named Little Thunder, replacing three rope tows.
 Later Snoqualmie Summit was sold to Booth Creek, who renamed it to Summit West, and replaced the aging Big Bill lift with a quad lift called Pacific Crest, and removed the 360 Bowl and Beaver Lake lifts.
 In 2002, the Thunderbird lift was removed and in 2005, a pole was hauled down to the base.
 Then the Summit at Snoqualmie was sold to Boyne Mountain, a family owned corporation consisting of nine resorts located in the United States and Canada.
 In 2018, Boyne removed the Easy Rider chairlift.

 Ski Lifts, Inc. acquired Ski Acres in 1980, Alpental in 1983, and Hyak in 1992, agreeing in December 1996 to sell the entire operation to Booth Creek Ski Holdings, Inc.

+In 2024, the 50-year-old Wildside triple lift was replaced by a Doppelmayr quad, primarily due to staff shortages and mechanical issues in previous years.

 Summit Central

 Summit Central provides a variety of terrain and is typically the most crowded of the slopes.
 It is also home to a large terrain park which hosts many events throughout the season.
-It has 3 double lifts, 1 triple lift, 1 quad lift, 2 high-speed detachable-quads, and 2 surface lifts.
+It has 3 double lifts, 1 triple lift, 1 quad lift, 2 high-speed detachable-quads, and 1 surface lift.